JUC Community Action Network

 If you would like to be added to the Community Action Alert list to receive information about ballot issues, legislative updates and other current social justice issues, please send an email to communityaction@jeffersonunitarian.org.

-If you would to keep current on JUC CAN meetings and activities, join our JUC CAN email group by clicking here.
-You are under no obligation to attend meetings.
+If you would to keep current on JUC CAN meetings and activities, join our JUC CAN email group.

 Special Projects